Continuing Record and Updating

 All we need is a dry spell from August to September

-we have had a few such occasions.
-THEN we take the
+years we have had a few such occasions.
+THEN we

-opportunity to investigate all the rarer aspects of this
+take the opportunity to investigate all the rarer

 locations….
 CONTACTS… PLEASE CALL US FOR